Alex Holeh Ahavah: Plot

 At first, Alex falls in love with Mimi, the new girl in his class.
 Everything changes, however, when his aunt Lola arrives in Israel from Poland to search for a lost love with whom she once lived but who vanished after the Nazi invasion of Poland.
 Alex falls for his aunt and she responds by providing the soon-to-be 13-year-old with more than familial love.

 The film authentically recreates the atmosphere of the country in the 1950s, known as the Austerity in Israel, including the black market, radio broadcasts concentrating on the search for lost relatives, music and pastimes of the 1950s and the era's clothing and dress styles.

+Production and Distribution

+The film's production began in the summer of 1985, initiated by Boaz Davidson after his return to Israel from Hollywood, where he had spent six years working with the Cannon Group, led by Yoram Globus and Menahem Golan.
+Davidson aimed to create a nostalgic film inspired by his childhood days in Tel Aviv.
+After several weeks of casting attempts, he selected Sharon Cohen for the lead role despite her young age and lack of experience (she was a 20-year-old acting student, and this was her first film).
+Eitan Anshel was chosen from among 20 young men who auditioned, displaying a natural and unforced acting talent.
+The film's producers were Yitzhak (Izzo) Shani and Yosef Diamant, with a budget of $750,000.
+Filming took place during August–September 1985.
+A pre-premiere screening with the cast was held on June 20, 1986, and the film was released two weeks later.
+It achieved commercial success, with about 185,000 people viewing it within a month of its release.